UK saw sluggish growth at start of year

 - Published

-The UK saw weak growth at the start of the year as the economy was affected by strike action.
+The UK saw weak growth in the first three months of the year and shrank during March as the economy was affected by strike action.

 The figure comes a day after the Bank of England said it was more optimistic about prospects for the UK and that the economy would avoid recession.